Bridge in Singapore

 Singapore is a sovereign country in Southeast Asia.
 This small island is an example of leveraging technologies for taking the country to the next step.
 Unlike some other countries in Asia, Singapore is organised, advanced, and expensive.
 This travel guide will work as a perfect 4 day itinerary for Singapore.

-Singapore is twice the size of Dhaka, the capital where I live.
-I know how small Dhaka is, and I can go from one end to another end of the city in 60 minutes if traffic permits!
-So, when I planned to visit Singapore and was making an itinerary for Singapore, I got confused about the length of my stay.
+Singapore is twice the size of Dhaka, the city I call home.
+And trust me, I know how small Dhaka is—I can travel from one end to the other in just an hour (if traffic isn’t being its usual self!).
+So, when I first planned my trip to Singapore, I found myself asking:

 1 day?